micolous/python-slackrealtime/README.rst

 Currently a work in progress, not all of the protocol is implemented, and the behaviour of this library is not fully documented.

-The project aims to provide a light wrapping around Slack's API in order to make objects of some of it's constructs again, and provide some convenience functionality (such as converting timestamps to fully-fledged ``datetime`` objects).
+The project aims to provide a light wrapping around Slack's API in order to make objects of some of it's constructs, and provide some convenience functionality (such as converting timestamps to fully-fledged ``datetime`` objects).
 As such, the API will adapt (to a degree) to Slack RTM API changes.

 It also includes a very thin wrapper around Slack's `REST API`_ (``slackrealtime.api``), for the purposes of setting up the initial connection.

+It is designed primarily to allow writing bots that interact with the Slack API.

 LGPLv3+ license.